Space Age: 2010s to present: New Space competition

-The Space Age marked a major comeback and return with the launch of NASA's Space Launch system during the Artemis 1 mission on November 16th, 2022; it marked the first time a human rated spacecraft had been to the Moon in nearly 50 years, as well as the return of United States capability to get astronauts to the Moon with the Space Launch System and Orion.
+The Space Age marked a major comeback with the launch of NASA's Space Launch system during the Artemis I mission on November 16, 2022; this marked the first time a human rated spacecraft had been to the Moon in nearly 50 years, as well as the return of United States capability to get astronauts to the Moon with the Space Launch System and Orion.

+Additional goals for the 2020s include completion of the Lunar Gateway, mankind's first space station around the Moon, and the first crewed moon landing since the Apollo era with Artemis III, goals to expand beyond the original vision of the Space Age's original era in the 1960s.

+The U.S. Military has also joined the new space age with the creation of the new Space Force on 20 December 2019.